njaldea/nil/projects/gate/README.md

 ### `edges::Batch`

-`edges::Batch` is similar to `edges::Mutable` with the exact same API.
+This type of edge is similar to `edges::Mutable` with the exact same API.
 These are created when batches are created.

 See [Batch](#batch) for more detail.

 ### `edges::Compatible`

-`edges::Compatible` is used as a wrapper to `edges::ReadOnly` to be used as an input of a node.
+This type of edge is used as a wrapper to `edges::ReadOnly` to be used as an input of a node.

+This is intended to be created from `edges::ReadOnly` and is not intended for users to instantiate by themselves.

 See [traits](#traits) for more detail how to create compatible edges

 ### `nil::gate::Core::edge`

-Here are the list of available `edge()` signature available to `Core`
+Here are the list of available `edge()` signature available to `Core`:

 ```cpp
 // value will be moved to the data inside the edge
 nil::gate::edges::Mutable<T>* Core::edge(T value);
 ```

-requirements for `T`:
-1. non-const
-2. non-pointer and non-reference
-4. compatible to `std::equal_to`
+Requirements of the type for the edge:
+- has `operator==`

 ## Node

-In simple terms, a Node is just an object that is Callable (with `operator()`).
+A Node is just an object that is Callable (with `operator()`).
-Its signature represents the Inputs and Outputs of the Node.
+Its signature represents the Inputs and Outputs of the Node with some optional special arguments.

 NOTE: currently only free function and `T::operator() const` is supported.